Last Updated on by

 - Salmon – contains Calcium and Vitamins B6 and D

 - Sardines – contains Calcium and Vitamin D

 - Halibut, fillet – contains Magnesium, Vitamins B6 and D

 There are many more foods that naturally contain the minerals magnesium and calcium, and the vitamins B6 and D, but these eight will give you the most bang for your calorie buck.
 If such foods are eaten regularly, while avoiding the substances that cause or exacerbate PMS, you can decrease and even eliminate PMS symptoms.

 How Magnesium Helps Alleviate PMS

-Magnesium is essential to optimal functioning of the human nervous system, which is why it’s also known as the “anti-stress mineral.”
-It regulates calcium in the body, and acts as a natural muscle relaxant.
-In the early 20th century, before the pharmaceutical industry funded medical schools, magnesium was used by doctors to induce sleep, treat epileptic seizures, control convulsions, and “the shakes” in alcoholics.
+Magnesium is essential to the optimal functioning of the human nervous system, which is why it’s also known as the “anti-stress mineral.”
+It regulates calcium in the body and acts as a natural muscle relaxant.
+In the early 20th century, before the pharmaceutical industry-funded medical schools, magnesium was used by doctors to induce sleep, treat epileptic seizures, control convulsions, and “the shakes” in alcoholics.
 So, it’s no surprise that various studies have verified magnesium’s ability to help relieve the most troubling PMS symptoms.

 - menstrual cramps / muscle cramps

 - bloating / fluid retention